DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

   - **Performance:** External stylesheets are cached by the browser.
 This means that after the first page load, the browser doesn't need to re-download the style information for every subsequent page, leading to faster load times and a more responsive user experience.

 ---

+#### COMMON MISTAKES TO AVOID WITH HTML POINT SIX

+### Course Step Number: 444

+### Date Researched: 2025-08-09

+### Robust Summary of Best Practices and Modernization

+This summary reinforces the lesson on the importance of the `alt` attribute, providing a deeper understanding of its role in accessibility, search engine optimization, and overall user experience.

+**Best Practices**

+- **Missing vs. Empty `alt`:** A key best practice is to understand the difference between a missing `alt` attribute and an empty one.
+A **missing `alt`** attribute is a significant accessibility error.
+An **empty `alt`** (`alt=""`) is a deliberate and correct choice for images that are purely decorative and add no meaningful content.
+All other images that convey information should have a descriptive `alt` attribute.

+**Modernization**

+- **Accessibility Audits and SEO:** Modern development workflows include automated accessibility checkers (like Lighthouse) that will immediately flag a missing `alt` attribute as a major issue.
+Additionally, search engines use `alt` text to better understand the content of an image, which is a key component of modern search engine optimization (SEO).

+**Enhanced Learning (UX Bias)**

+- **The `alt` Attribute as Microcopy:** From a UX perspective, `alt` text is a form of **microcopy**.
+It’s a small but powerful piece of writing that helps users understand the content, even if the image isn't available.
+A well-written `alt` description for a product image, for example, not only helps screen reader users but also provides valuable context for users with slow internet connections or for when an image fails to load.

+---